doivglser/mindevenviro-fanciful/README.md

 # TODO:

-* Re-Write all scripts to be portable to: Debian, Fedora, CentOS and MacOSX
+* Rewrite all scripts to be portable to: Debian, Fedora, CentOS and MacOSX

 * install joomla CMS